MouadEttali/NLP-and-Text_Mining/README.md

-## Second project : Dimensionality Reduction and clustering + interprability.
+# Second project : Dimensionality Reduction and clustering + interprability.

-- This project is comprised of 3 parts:
+## This project is comprised of 3 parts:
 1. Tokenizing the text using :
     * Word2Vec
     * GloVe
 2. Clustering on orignal data (Classic 4 data which comprises of scientific articles' abstracts , and BBC data which contains headlines from the bbc news channel )
     * This is done on the data without any dimensionality reduction technique
     * We will be using this to benchmark against later methods
 3. Using Tandem methods, this is done by using :
     * dimensionality reduction technique ( PCA , t-SNE , UMAP , Autoencoders)
-  * A clustering technique
+    * Followed by a clustering technique ( Kmeans, Spherical Kmeans , factorial Kmeans , Hierarchal clustering(WARD , Complete , Linkage and Single Metrics), and HDBSCAN
+5. Clustering using combined methods ( where the dimension reduction and clustering are done at the same time ):
+    * Reduced kmeans
+    * Factorial kmeans
-5. Clustering
+    * Deep Clustering Network
+    * deep KMeans